-In addition, we were not only decluttering our possessions, but also changing our thought process.
-Thinking about all the excess we had, we began transitioning things in our life.
+In addition, we were not only decluttering our possessions but also changing our thought processes.
+Thinking about all the excess we had, we began transitioning things in our lives.

 Minimalism is not only about being tidy and having just what you need; it is also about conscious and purposeful living.

-We looked into removing chemicals, plastics, processed foods, etc from our home; reducing our carbon foot print; and how to live more sustainable.
+We looked into removing chemicals, plastics, processed foods, etc from our homes; reducing our carbon footprint; and how to live more sustainably.

-At one point, it became overwhelming, because we were trying to change so much so quickly.
-I currently have running list of things I want to improve in our lifestyle.
+At one point, it became overwhelming because we were trying to change so much so quickly.
+I currently have a running list of things I want to improve in our lifestyle.

-It has taken time, and, so far, each change has been worth pursuing or researching.
-We have a long ways to go, but are so excited about our journey.
+It has taken time, and so far, each change has been worth pursuing or researching.
+We have a long way to go but are so excited about our journey.